Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Performance of Pruned-ADAPT-VQE

-However, in some cases, Prune-ADAPT-VQE does not provide a significant advantage over the standard ADAPT ansatz growth.
-For instance, when computing the ground-state energy of \ce{N2}, Prune-ADAPT-VQE follows nearly the same convergence profile as ADAPT-VQE (Figure~\ref{fig:h2o_n2_energies_pruned}b).
-Additional comparisons of Prune-ADAPT-VQE and ADAPT-VQE performance can be found in the Supporting Information (Figures~\ref{fig:sq_h4_energies_pruned}-\ref{fig:BeH2_energies_pruned}).
+It is worth noting that, in some cases, Pruned-ADAPT-VQE does not offer a substantial improvement over standard ADAPT-VQE in terms of ansatz reduction.
+For example, when computing ground-state energies using the minimal STO-3G basis set, the size of the operator pool is significantly reduced (see Supporting Information, Section S10), and Pruned-ADAPT-VQE exhibits a convergence profile nearly identical to that of ADAPT-VQE.
+These observations suggest that the benefits of pruning become more relevant when larger operator pools are involved, as typically encountered with larger basis sets in more realistic simulations.
+Additional comparisons of Pruned-ADAPT-VQE and ADAPT-VQE using various operator pools are presented in Supporting Information, Section S9.
 Notably, even in cases where operator pruning does not yield substantial ansatz reductions, the removal of excitation operators using the proposed approach never compromises the accuracy achieved by ADAPT-VQE.